SAP/ui5-tooling/rfcs/0014-task-workers.md

 };
 ```

-**TODO:** Decide on configuration style.
-Option 1 does not allow for introducing additional per-processor configuration in the future (e.g. max CPU threads, priority, etc.)
+Option 1 does not allow for introducing additional per-processor configuration in the future (e.g. max CPU threads, priority, etc.).
+Option 4 can't make use of the existing schema validation of ui5.yaml-based configuration.

+Option 3 is very similar to the configuration of the task itself.

+**Decision:** Go with **Option 3**.

 ### Task API